• crazygringo 10 months ago

 While I'm not against self-driving taxis I have some serious concerns over how these cars will impact emergency response in an earthquake or fire if the cars become more prevalent.

-• jeffbee an hour ago
+• jeffbee 10 months ago

 A human drives a car into the Muni Metro tunnel pretty regularly.
 It makes the news for Waymo because of the novelty.